cdh4u/conference-pubsub/draft-holmberg-conference-pubsub.md

+In an RTP packet, the Timestamp value typcially indicates when the payload data has been sampled.
+The exact details depends on the media type and payload format.

 In case of mixing, the conference server will insert its own SSRC and Timestamp in the outgoing RTP packets with the mixed media.
 While the CSRC field can provide the SSRCs of the RTP packets used to create the mix, the Timestamp values will be lost.
 In a Publish/Subscribe scenarios, if the Subscribers need to know when data has been published, they cannot rely on getting that information from RTP.

-NOTE: In many cases Subscribers will be more interested in when the published data has been generated or sampled, rather when the data has been publsihed.
-The data sampling time needs to be conveyed in the data payload.

 POTENTIAL STANDARDIZATION WORK: In addition to contributing SSRCs, also include contributing Timestamps.